databricks/terraform-provider-databricks/docs/resources/metastore_data_access.md

 ---
 # databricks_metastore_data_access (Resource)

-Each [databricks_metastore](docs/resources/metastore.md) requires an IAM role that will be assumed by Unity Catalog to access data. `databricks_metastore_data_access` defines this
+Optionally, each [databricks_metastore](docs/resources/metastore.md) can have root storage credential defined as `databricks_metastore_data_access`.
+This will be used by Unity Catalog to access data in the root storage location if defined.

 ## Example Usage